 The software release cycle refers to the stages of development for a piece of computer software, whether it is released as a piece of physical media, online, or as a web-based application (SaaS).
 When a software development team prepares a new software release, it typically includes a specific version of the code and associated resources that have been assigned a version number.
 When the code is updated or modified with bug fixes, a new version of the code may be packaged with supporting resources and assigned a new release number.
 Versioning new software releases in this way helps to differentiate between different versions and identify the most up-to-date software release.

 Software deployment refers to the process of running an application on a server or device.
 A software update or application may be deployed to a test server, a testing machine, or into the live environment, and it may be deployed several times during the development process to verify its proper functioning and check for errors.
 Software deployment is the process of running an application on a server or device.
 Software and application deployment are terms that can be used interchangeably.
-Another example of software deployment could be when a user downloads a mobile application from the App Store and installs it onto their mobile device.
+Another example of software deployment could be when a user downloads a mobile application from the Integration Store and installs it onto their mobile device.

 To summarize, a software release is a specific version of a code and its dependencies that are made available for deployment.
 Software deployment refers to the process of making the application work on a target device, whether it be a test server, production environment or a user's computer or mobile device.